yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/single-zone/gke/helm-chart.md

 - Install `kubectl`

-Refer to your specific [operating system](https://kubernetes.io/docs/tasks/tools/) for kubectl installation instructions.
+Refer to kubectl installation instructions for your specific [operating system](https://kubernetes.io/docs/tasks/tools/).

 Note that GKE is usually 2 or 3 major releases behind the upstream/OSS Kubernetes release.
 This means you have to make sure that you have the latest kubectl version that is compatible across different Kubernetes distributions if that's what you intend to.